USMAI-Library-Consortium/sru-queryer/readme.md

 There are three functions that the general user would want to use:

-##### `search_retrieve` - This function sends a search retrieve request, using the values you provide and the information parsed from the SRU ExplainResponse.
+##### `search_retrieve`

-SearchRetrieve only deals with one specific query.
-It takes an instance of SRUConfiguration for the purposes of validation.
+This function sends a search retrieve request, using the values you provide and the information parsed from the SRU ExplainResponse.

 ##### USAGE